 As a last resort, a very small amount of cardboard may make it to landfill.
 To reduce the amount of cardboard going to landfill, we actively avoid "contaminating," i.e. paint or pigment staining the cardboard.

-PET (Polyethylene Terephthalate) clam packs are the plastic bubble containers used to pack and transport our paint tubes.
-We also use cardboard boxes in this process.
-Locally, we have a program in place to encourage "clam" packs and cardboard boxes to be returned to us for reuse.
+We take a comprehensive approach to our packaging materials, including the PET clam packs we use to pack and transport our paint tubes and cardboard boxes in this process.
+Locally, we have a program to encourage the return of clam packs and cardboard boxes for reuse, which helps us minimise waste and promote sustainability.

 HOW TO: RETURN DERIVAN PLASTIC TUBE PACKAGING

 returning Derivan's plastic tube packaging is easy and free.
 To get started, stack 50 or more plastic tube packs in the open position on top of each other and place them into the box they were shipped to you in, following the image below as a guide.